In the Community

 EcoMons are the school’s environmental student leaders, educators, and liaisons.
 They meet weekly to plan events that will raise environmental awareness, consider solutions for sustainability concerns on campus, and review the success of our environmental programs and initiatives.
 EcoMons play an important role in our participation in the annual Green Cup Recycling and Green Cup Energy Challenges, are on the forefront of our efforts to reduce our carbon footprint through the constant evaluation of our energy and material consumption, waste stream, efficient technologies, and sustainable behavior.
 Applications are accepted in the spring for appointment to EcoMon positions for the next academic year.

 Each term, a limited number of students participate in partnership programs with nearby Waldingfield Farm and Brass City Harvest as an alternative to sports.
 Participants visit the farm three times each week during the semester; on off days, they care for chickens, who live on campus in our solar-powered chicken coop.
 Depending on the season, work at the farm may include planting, harvesting, or maintaining farm equipment.

 Clubs & Activities

-New clubs, activities, and programs are created all the time and may include:
+New clubs, activities, and programs are established regularly, and may include:

 - Green Cup Challenges